ARE LATEX BALLOONS BIODEGRADABLE?

-Balloons have become a contentious topic - and rightly so!
-They're the quintessential party decoration and they're a universal symbol for celebration - but they're also rated in the top three most harmful pollutants threatening marine wildlife by both the CSIRO and Ocean Conservancy.
+Balloons are probably the quintessential party decoration, a universal symbol for celebration - but they're also rated in the top three most harmful pollutants threatening marine wildlife by both the CSIRO and Ocean Conservancy.

 Image courtesy of Ocean Conservancy